 Cabin life is the heart of the camp experience.
 It is where campers bond as a group, make friends, get into a bit of mischief, and have epic experiences they’ll remember forever.
 Campers get to know other kids from all over Camp, but the cabin groups are like their families.

 Campers live in rustic but clean cabins by age group in our Kanasatka Circle (boys area), Winnetaska Circle (girls area) and Juniors area.
-Most cabins have 1-2 counselors, a CIT, and 6-8 campers.
-Our Junior cabins, perfect for younger campers, house a counselor and 3-5 campers each.
-All cabins have electricity, screened windows, drying line, and a cubby for each camper, plus updated and comfortable bunks for all.
+Cabins generally have 2-3 counselors, a CIT, and 6-8 campers.
+Our Junior cabins, perfect for younger campers, house 2 counselors and 4-6 campers each.
+All cabins have electricity, screened windows, clothes line, and a cubby for each camper, plus updated and comfortable bunks for all.
 The girls and juniors cabins include bathrooms, while the boys use a Wash House and Shower House.

 After breakfast campers have a short clean up period to tidy their beds, cubbies, floors and clothes line and bath rooms before heading off to their first activity.
 Cabin inspection occurs each morning while campers are at their activities and the cleanest cabins receive a prize each week.